 To cushion the shock on U.S. exporters, a 10% surtax on all imports was instituted.
 Japan soon increased the Yen's value against the dollar by 7% meaning the US dollar price of Japanese goods had increased by 17%.
 Others would be forced to follow.
 Eventually individual countries negotiated an increase of the dollar value of their currencies by 3% to 8% depending on their US negotiation power.
 The dollar price of gold was also increased by 9%.
 So US imports became more expensive by 12% to 17% and import prices decreased by the same amount.
 In 1973 the value of the weaker dollar was set at $42 and then allowed to float with other currencies.
 This meant Bretton Woods finally collapsed.
 Nixon was happy because printing dollars to pay for stuff was now allowed.
 No gold needed.

 Nixon also abolished the International Monetary Fund’s international capital constraints that had allowed Arab oil producers to recycle their petrodollars into New York banks.
 The global ‘Petrodollar’ was born and would grow as countries with their own currency still needed dollars to buy oil.
 This massive invasion of petro dollars into the US Banking System would end up in a world economy that really didn't need them.
 Deep-Do-Do would result.

 overvalued dollar for U.S. were heap energy, cheap imports including

 foreign travel, low interest rates on all US debt including mortgages

 and cheaper foreign expansion by US companies.

-hurts competitiveness of US exporting companies, companies that
+competitiveness of U.S. exporting companies, companies that compete with